stunpayne/stripe-connect-integration/friction_log.md

 #### Handle users that haven’t completed onboarding

 Went well:
 - The action to take in the cases wherein a user coming to the `return_url` might not have been onboarded completely was unanswered and lingering at the back of my mind until this point.
 The explanation in this section answers this question directly and completely.

-To be improved:
+Can be improved:
 - One strength of Stripe's docs is that almost every heading is hyperlinked.
 This can be used to hyperlink API parameters such as `charges_enabled` in the below paragraph to [this link](https://stripe.com/docs/api/accounts/object#account_object-charges_enabled).
 This will provide the user an easy way to understand the meanings and usage of API parameters, especially in cases like this where the meaning of 'charges' may not be self explanatory.

 <img width="841" alt="Screen Shot 2021-04-03 at 8 29 45 PM" src="https://user-images.githubusercontent.com/13269259/113496047-558c8600-94bb-11eb-9adb-e5fa0ef975f2.png">